Bangladesh Nationalist Party: 2014 general election

+Imprisonment of Khaleda Zia

-On 8 February 2018 Khaleda Zia and her son Tarique Rahman as per court verdict, were jailed for 5 and 10 years respectively due to involvement in the Zia Charitable Trust corruption case.
-While Tarique was on exile, Khaleda would be imprisoned on old Dhaka Central Jail on Nazimuddin Road.
-In protest BNP held nationwide demonstrations, which were foiled by well-prepared police force across the nation.
+On 8 February 2018, Khaleda Zia and her son Tarique Rahman as per court verdict, were jailed for 5 and 10 years respectively due to involvement in the Zia Charitable Trust corruption case.
+While Tarique was in exile, Khaleda was imprisoned in the old Dhaka Central Jail on Nazimuddin Road.
+In protest, BNP held nationwide demonstrations, which were foiled by a well-prepared police force across the nation.
 A large number of BNP activists were arrested during clashes with the police during the protests against Khaleda's imprisonment.

-Jatiya Oikya Front
+On 9 October 2018, the government of Bangladesh formed a nine-member group to detect and monitor rumors on social media sites such as Facebook.
+Tarana Halim said the group's goal was to ensure that "people [have] the right information only."
+Two months later, approximately 30 accounts linked to the spreading of fictitious news reports regarding the BNP were blocked from Facebook and Twitter.

+2018 general election

-After the jailing of chairperson Begum Khaleda Zia, BNP expedited the process to forge a national unity with prominent leaders of the country.
+After the jailing of chairperson Begum Khaleda Zia, BNP expedited the process of forging a national unity with prominent leaders of the country.
 In October 2018, the party formally announced its joining of Jatiya Oikya Front with Dr. Kamal Hossain at its forefront.

-There was controversy in the run up to the elections surrounding the nomination of banned Jamaati candidates under the BNP banner.
-In 2013 the hard-line, right-wing, Islamist party, Jamaat-e-Islami was banned from registering and therefore contesting in elections by the High Court, citing their charter in violation of the constitution.
-However 25 Jamaati candidates ran in the election, with 22 nominations for BNP and 3 running as independents.
-An investigation was launched but on 23 December the Election Commission Secretary Helaluddin Ahmed said they had examined the related law and "there is no scope for rejecting the Jamaat leaders' candidacy at this moment."
+There was controversy in the run-up to the elections surrounding the nomination of banned Jamaat candidates under the BNP banner.
+In 2013, Jamaat-e-Islami was banned from registering and therefore contesting in elections by the High Court, citing their charter in violation of the constitution.
+However, 25 Jamaat candidates ran in the election, with 22 nominations for BNP and 3 running as independents.
+An investigation was launched but on 23 December, the Election Commission Secretary Helaluddin Ahmed said they had examined the related law and "there is no scope for rejecting the Jamaat leaders' candidacy at this moment."
 On 26 December, just days before the election, Jatiya Oikya Front leader Kamal Hossain expressed his regret about Jamaat's involvement in the elections under his alliance, claiming "had I known [that Jamaat leaders will be given BNP tickets] I would not have been part of it."
-The media however had reported at the end of November that this was happening.
+The media, however, had reported at the end of November that this was happening.